moribello/pdsnd_github/README.md

 Once the above data is returned users will be able to view the complete row data 5 rows at a time.
 To view this data enter "y" when prompted.
 To quit the program enter "no" at the "Would you like to restart?" prompt.

+Additional validation and error checking was added to prevent issues with missing data in certain .csv files.

 ### Files used
 This project uses the following files:
     bikeshare_Oribello.py